-23 https://bof.fire.ca.gov/media/wktpsaxf/emc-completed-research-assessment_ada.pdf b.
+P.O.
+Box 944246 SACRAMENTO, CA 94244-2460 Website: www.bof.fire.ca.gov b.
 Required Statements on All Documents, Publications, Audiovisual Material, and Electronic Media c.
-Publication Requirements
+Accounting Requirements

 The following statement needs to be included on all documents, publications, audiovisual material, electronic media, and related informational pieces for public distribution that result from projects funded by the EMC: